https://hgic.clemson.edu/

 • Scott’s MOSS-EX 3-in-1 RTS

-Table 1.
 Insecticides & Fungicides for Crape Myrtle Insect Pest & Disease Control.
+(Table 1.)

-Insecticides & Fungicides Examples of Brand Names & Products
+Active Ingredient Examples of Brand Names & Products

 Copper-based Fungicides Bonide Captain Jack’s Liquid Copper Fungicide